Charles Trieschmann: Photographer

 He was a keen traveler and freelanced as a member of the Black Star photo agency.
 Life magazine of May 1953 included his imagery of sufferers of yaws in an essay ’Dreadful diseases: some progress is made in healing Africa’s sick’.
 His photograph of an amputee youth with a crutch playing football on a beach in Morocco was chosen in 1955 by Edward Steichen for the world-touring Museum of Modern Art exhibition The Family of Man, seen by 9 million visitors.

 He contributed photographs to books including The World Children Live In (1957), Emerging African Nations and Their Leaders: Volume II Malawi to Zambia (1964)” Holidays and customs (1976) and Disabled village children : a guide for community health workers, rehabilitation workers, and families (1987).

 Cinema

 Trieschmann directed and produced the 1974 American drama film Two, starring Sara Venable, which was adapted from a previously unpublished novel written by him.
 A book of the movie was released in the same year by Dell.

 Death

-Retired to Cincinnati, Trieschmann died in Chicago of brain cancer.
+Living his life in the same house in which he grew up in Evanston, Trieschmann died there of brain cancer.
 His parents Adam and Laura and brother Ralph had pre-deceased him.